Kinovea/kinovea-docs/source/measurement/angle.rst

 Goniometer
 -----------

-The goniometer tool lets you measure the extension or flexion of a body segment relatively to a reference anatomical angle or neutral position.
+The goniometer tool lets you measure the extension or flexion of a body segment relative to a referenced anatomical angle or neutral position.

 A physical goniometer combines two arms and a protractor.
-One arm is called the stationary arm and the other the movable arm.
+One arm is called the stationary arm and the other is called the movable arm.
 The protractor part contains multiple graduated rings that allow the physician to pick a reference axis when reading the angle.

 .. figure:: /images/measurement/goniometer-physical2.png